debbyca/debbyca.github.io/_posts/2019-10-08-cypress-puppeteer.md

 <!-- more -->

-Unwilling to let my tests go to waste, I managed to call Puppeteer from Cypress and present the test results in the same report.
+I found the solution by calling Puppeteer from Cypress and present the test results in the same report.

 The trick is to create cypress tasks and call puppeteer in a plugin file.
 I got how it can be done from [this GitHub thread](https://github.com/cypress-io/cypress/issues/2427).